AoLab/iot-platforms-review/thingsboard.md

 and fault-tolerant storage.

 #### Technology & Language
+Java, Scala

+- Akka - for actor system implementation
+- Zookeeper - for services coordination
+- gRPC - for high-performance RPC
+- Cassandra - as a scalable and reliable database

 #### Connectivity Protocols
+- CoAP
+- HTTP
+- MQTT

 #### Thing-Platform Interaction Types
+- Events and Alarams
+- ThingsBoard provides the ability to assign custom attributes to your entities and manage these attributes.

 #### SDK 4 Things
+The ThingsBoard IoT Gateway will help you to integrate devices that are connected to legacy and third-party systems with ThingsBoard IoT platform.

 #### Data Collection